How to enter

 The awards will be decided by a panel of judges, selected by the editors of Risk.net.
 The panel includes technology users, analysts and members of the editorial team.
 The names of the judging panel will be published when the awards are announced.
 Judges will only offer an opinion on categories where they have direct experience and are asked to recuse themselves in any categories where they have a conflict.

 Interested firms must submit a pitch document.
-All awards pitches (except for the five innovation award categories) should briefly seek to answer the following three questions.
+All awards pitches (except for the five innovation award categories) should briefly seek to answer the following four questions.
 Each has a word limit:

 · How do you meet the industry's needs in this category?
 (600 words)